Bertha of Hereford: Family

-Bertha was born in England in about 1130.
-She was a daughter of Miles, Earl of Hereford (1097- 24 December 1143) and Sibyl de Neufmarché.
+Bertha was born in England about 1130.
+She was a daughter of Miles, Earl of Hereford (1097- 24 December 1143) and Sibyl de Neufmarche.
 She had two sisters, Margaret of Hereford, who married Humphrey II de Bohun, by whom she had issue, and Lucy of Hereford, who married Herbert FitzHerbert of Winchester, by whom she had issue.
 Her brothers included Roger Fitzmiles, 2nd Earl of Hereford, Walter de Hereford, Henry Fitzmiles, William de Hereford, and Mahel de Hereford.

-Bertha's paternal grandparents were Walter FitzRoger de Pitres, Sheriff of Gloucester and Bertha de Balun of Bateden, a descendant of Hamelin de Balun, and her maternal grandparents were Bernard de Neufmarché, Lord of Brecon, and Nesta ferch Osbern.
+Bertha's paternal grandparents were Walter FitzRoger de Pitres, Sheriff of Gloucester and Bertha de Balun of Bateden, a descendant of Hamelin de Balun.
+Her maternal grandparents were Bernard de Neufmarché, Lord of Brecon, and Nesta ferch Osbern.
 The latter was a daughter of Osbern FitzRichard of Richard's Castle, and Nesta ferch Gruffydd.
 Bertha was a direct descendant, in the maternal line, of Gruffydd ap Llywelyn (1007- 5 August 1063) and Edith (Aldgyth), daughter of Elfgar, Earl of Mercia.

 Bertha's father Miles served as Constable to King Stephen of England.
-He later served in the same capacity to Empress Matilda after he'd transferred his allegiance.
+He later served in the same capacity to Empress Matilda after he had transferred his allegiance.
 In 1141, she made him Earl of Hereford in gratitude for his loyalty.
-On 24 December 1143, he was killed whilst on a hunting expedition in the Forest of Dean.
+On 24 December 1143, he was killed while on a hunting expedition in the Forest of Dean.

 Marriage and issue

 In 1150, Bertha married William de Braose, 3rd Lord of Bramber (1112–1192), son of Philip de Braose, 2nd Lord of Bramber and Aenor, daughter of Judael of Totnes.
 William and Bertha had three daughters and two sons, including William de Braose, 4th Lord of Bramber.

-In 1173, Bertha's brothers all having died without issue, she brought the Lordships and castles of Brecknock and Abergavenny, to her husband.
+Bertha's brothers all died without issue.
+In 1173, she brought the Lordships and castles of Brecknock and Abergavenny, to her husband.
 Hay Castle had already passed to her from her mother, Sibyl of Neufmarche in 1165, whence it became part of the de Braose holdings.

 In 1174, Bertha's husband became Sheriff of Hereford.